IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 # Definitions and Principles

+(TODO: Do we want an "alphabet soup" section of abbreviations explained here like in 2.1 of 4071?
+We might then standardize as IED = IETF LLC Executive Director, for example, to replace the use of IAD. -JLH)

 ## Key Differences from the old IASA Structure

 * The IAOC and IAD roles defined in RFC 4071 are eliminated.

-* The ISOC and IAD responsibilities described in RFC 4071 are assigned to a new organization, IETF Administration LLC.
+* The former ISOC and IAD responsibilities are assigned to a new organization, IETF Administration LLC.

 * The Board of Directors of the LLC -- formally a multi-member "manager" of the LLC on behalf of ISOC -- will assume the oversight responsibilities of the IAOC.

 * The Board of the LLC shall be more focused on strategy and oversight, with the IETF Executive Director and their team in charge of day-to-day operations.

+* The IAD role is now "IETF Executive Director" as they are the executive director of the IETF Administration LLC.

 * The role that was previously referred to as "IETF Executive Director" in older documents such as {{RFC2026}} is now "Managing Director, IETF Secretariat".

-* The IAD role is now "IETF LLC Executive Director".

 ## General LLC Responsibilities {#llc-responsibilities}